Trademark Productions Master Terms & Conditions of Services

 General

-TM will not be liable to return to you any artwork or Client Deliverable.
+PA will not be liable to return to you any artwork or Client Deliverable.

 We reserve the right to change these terms and conditions and the nature of our services, which we have agreed to provide to you by giving you written notice.
 This notice will appear on our website.
 You may not transfer any of your rights or obligations under this Agreement to anyone else without our prior written agreement.
-If you wish to communicate with us, your letter must be sent to our legal office at 28411 Northwestern Hwy, Suite 500, Southfield, Michigan 48034 C/O TM Productions: to the attention of M. Fedor, by means of certified mail.
+If you wish to communicate with us, your letter must be sent to our legal office at 28411 Northwestern Hwy, Suite 500, Southfield, Michigan 48034 C/O Perfect Afternoon: to the attention of M. Fedor, by means of certified mail.
 Any other methods apart from email with proof of sending will be classed as unsent.

 These terms and conditions together with the proposal, work orders, change orders and any additional attachments form the whole of our agreement.